 You’ll notice that these guidelines generally outline what not to do, making it difficult to actually distinguish good from great, and great from excellent.

-While this leaves marketers in the dark about what makes the best content the best, these guidelines are crucial to understanding what search engines like Google prioritize when crawling the web.
+While this leaves content marketing specialists in the dark about what makes the best content the best, these guidelines are crucial to understanding what search engines like Google prioritize when crawling the web.
 (Crawling refers to the process of exploring webpages to find data that matches user search queries.)

 Though these guidelines don’t paint a clear picture of what makes content great, they provide a basis for what it generally looks like.

-Just imagine the kind of content you’d want to bookmark for later or share with your friends.
+Just imagine the kind of content you’d want to bookmark for later or share with other people.
 You certainly wouldn’t bookmark or share something that’s poorly written, hard to read, or provides useless or unoriginal information.

 Most likely, a page is worth saving for later or passing along because you find it helpful and interesting.
 Entertaining, even.